WhiskerZero/meowzart/README.txt

 Instruction Set

-The Meowzart VM will have a total of 28 instructions, divided into 6 categories:
+The Meowzart VM will have a total of 28 instructions, divided into 6 categories.
+Additional opcodes are reserved for future extensions.

 1 - Load/Store (4 instructions)
 2 - Arithmetic (8 instructions)